Duterte to meet with labor, management

 “It is not only during Labor Day, the President has committed to talk quarterly with labor,” he added.

-Where Department Order (DO) 174 is concerned, Bello said the department has done its best in addressing the needs of the works but noted that “our powers are not limitless.”
+Where Department Order (DO) 174 is concerned, Bello said the department has done its best in addressing the needs of the workers but noted that “our powers are not limitless.”

 He reiterated that even as the DoLE would like to accommodate the demand of the workers for a total ban on contractualization, the government’s hands are tied because the law allows some forms of contractual relations.